KannonZenetism/zenetism-field-physics/the-zenetist-canon/ethical-praxis/veganism-ahimsa-and-the-tragedy-of-embodied-hunger.md

 It rejects personal choice as a defense when the direct object of the choice is another being's body.

-It rejects the use of animal predation as a justification for human preference.
+It rejects appeals to animal predation as justification for human preference.

 It rejects the idea that culture cannot evolve.